helidon-io/helidon/common/tls/README.md

 This module is used to get an instance of `SSLContext` and `SSLParameters` from configuration, or built using a builder.

-In addition, TLS supports reloading of TLS material, either explicitly "form outside", or internally using a `TlsManager`.
+In addition, TLS supports reloading of TLS material, either explicitly "from outside", or internally using a `TlsManager`.

 ## 4.x Design